Lyb-2001/G2DNet/README.md

 ## Contact

-Please drop me an email for any problems or discussion: [Your Email Address, e.g., yibenli2001@163.com].
+Please drop me an email for any problems or discussion: [yibenli2001@163.com].